TV Tropes is 149% Funded

-- In Chrono Phantasma, this happens a lot to Litchi Faye-Ling.
+- In Chronophantasma, this happens a lot to Litchi Faye-Ling.
 Just because she is now in the NOL doesn't mean she discarded the friendship she built up to the likes of Taokaka and Bang Shishigami.
-Making matters worse, her 'mission' involves striking at Bang to snatch something he treasured, and in the previous game, she has come to treat him as a very good friend.
-In her Arcade win quotes, she was borderline crying after defeating Bang.
+Making matters worse, her "mission" involves striking at Bang to snatch something he treasured, and in the previous game, she has come to treat him as a very good friend.
+In her Arcade route win quotes, she is borderline crying after defeating Bang.

 - The Dragon of Neverwinter Nights 2 will try to convince some of your party members to join him and the Big Bad against you.
 If you fail Influence checks with these characters, they will be swayed.
 Special mention goes to Qara and Sand: their rivalry means it is literally impossible to keep one without having the other turn on you.